How to Change the Ignition Coil in Your Portable Generator Step-By-Step Guide

 ignition coil replacement

-After accessing the ignition coil then Identify the wires connected to the ignition coil. simply follow the spark plug wire back to the ignition coil.
-Carefully unscrew the spark plug cap, and then follow the other set of wires leading to underneath the panel.
+After accessing the ignition coil, identify the wires connected to the ignition coil.
+Simply follow the spark plug wire back to the ignition coil.
+Carefully unscrew the spark plug cap, and then follow the other set of wires leading underneath the panel.

 Gently disconnect these wires, making sure to remember their positions for reconnection later.